naman14310/Interview_Prep/Coding Notes/String/String Tricks.md

 <br>

 ### 3. Longest Palindrome
-Given a string s which consists of lowercase or uppercase letters, return the length of the longest palindrome that can be built with those letters.
+Given a string s consists of lowercase or uppercase letters, return the length of the longest palindrome that can be built with those letters.

 Input: s = "abccccdd"